About the artist

 About the work

-The colourful tapestry at Chartered Accountants' Hall, titled 'A perspective on innovation' (1981), was woven with a combination of abstract designs and recognisable images from the 1980s against a yellow background.
+The colourful tapestry at Chartered Accountants' Hall, titled 'A perspective on innovation' (1981), was woven, by the Edinburgh Tapestry Company, with a combination of abstract designs and recognisable images from the 1980s against a yellow background.
 Among the images featured are a satellite, car, clock, laser disc, television, an armadillo, duck and a butterfly.
 The tapestry also shows a Japanese influence with an image of the Glico running man, a well known landmark in Osaka.
 The three sections of the tapestry, each measuring 123" by 25", were designed to fit into the vertical bleached oak panels of the Great Hall.

-Paolozzi described his aim with the tapestry as being 'to depict our world of today in a manner using the same pictorial style as the Bayeux tapestries in France - to record the images of our time for future years in a proven and permanent material'.
+The object of this tapestry is to depict our world of today in a manner using the same bold pictorial style as the Bayeux tapestries in France - to record the images of our time for future years in a proven and permanent material.
+Here are a series of of carefully chosen images drawn from many sources - sources such as diverse as experience itself from museum showcases to technical handbooks on computers; from explanations of the human anatomy to magazine articles on the sad demise of the South American rainforests.